kadimi/opt/README.md

 * `wrap (default=false)` When set to `false` the shortcode will replace the text currently selected in the text editor and when set to `true`, the selected content will be wrapped in the shortcode.

-* `func` This is the function that will handle the shortcode, Skelet will use the function called:
+* `func` This is the function that will handle the shortcode, Opt will use the function called:
   * The parameter value, for example, if `'func' => 'my_func'`, the shortcode will be handled by the function `my_func()`
   * The shortcode tag with `_func` at the end, so if the shortcode tag is `[super_tag]`, the function will be `super_tag_func()`
   * The shortcode tag, so if the shortcode tag is `[super_tag]`, the function will be `super_tag()`
-  * A default function provided by skelet that will simply print some information about the shortcode that has been used.
+  * A default function provided by opt that will simply print some information about the shortcode that has been used.

 * `parameters` an array of fields, these fields definitions ressemble the ones for options.
 When parameters are found, clicking the shortcode button will open a modal window for building the shortcode with those parameters.